Kiyamou/VapourSynth-SRMD-ncnn-Vulkan/README.md

 1.Install Vulkan SDK.

-2.If your VapourSynth is installed in `C:/Program Files/VapourSynth` , you can run the following command directly.
+2.If your VapourSynth is installed in `C:\Program Files\VapourSynth` , you can run the following command directly.
 Otherwise use `cmake -G "NMake Makefiles" -DVAPOURSYNTH_INCLUDE_DIR=Path/To/vapoursynth/sdk/include/vapoursynth ..` in the second-to-last step.

 ```bash
 git clone https://github.com/Kiyamou/VapourSynth-SRMD-ncnn-Vulkan.git